How To: Raspberry Pi – Configure audio output

 sudonano /usr/share/alsa/alsa.conf

-Until you have arrived at the following point.
+Until you reach the following point.

 defaults.ctl.card 0